SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     (swift) var 🐶🐮 = "dogcow"
     // 🐶🐮 : String = "dogcow"

-Once you've declared a variable, you can't redeclare it again with the same name, but you can set the existing variable to another value of the same type:
+Once you've declared a variable, you can't redeclare it again with the same name, but you can set the existing variable to another value of the same type.
+You can also print the value of a variable using the ``println()`` function, to see its current value:

 .. testcode:: declaringVariables

-    (swift) var dessertCourse = "Apple Crumble"
+    (swift) var friendlyWelcome = "hello, world"
-    // dessertCourse : String = "Apple Crumble"
+    // friendlyWelcome : String = "hello, world"
-    (swift) dessertCourse = "Lemon Sorbet"
+    (swift) friendlyWelcome = "👋, 🌎"
-    (swift) println(dessertCourse)
+    (swift) println(friendlyWelcome)
-    >>> Lemon Sorbet
+    >>> 👋, 🌎

+..
+NOTE: this is a deliberately simplistic description of what you can do with println().
+It will be expanded later on.

 Numbers
 -------